-Many of you haven’t learned the finer points of cooperation yet.
-It’s not your fault.
-You grow up watching power struggles and arguments in which one person ‘wins’ and the other ‘loses.’
-This modeling is your training ground.
+Many couples haven’t learned the finer points of cooperation yet.
+It’s not their fault because they grow up watching power struggles and arguments in which one person ‘wins’ and the other ‘loses.’
+This modeling is their training ground.

 Couples can learn new levels of collaboration and connection.

 Here’s an example of how this healing can work for you.

 Barney and Jen were washing their car, and got into a huge fight about which soap to use.

 They were discussing it in a session with me, Jen said, “I had gotten this particular soap for the finish on my new car.”

 “How did I know?
 I’ve washed a car a thousand times.”
 Barney got tense just thinking about their conversation.

 “Barney’s the car nut, and I felt him start to take over the conversation, and the project.
 But then I remembered what you said about the connection,” Jen noticed.
 “I realized that I felt separate from Barney, and that felt bad.
 So I stopped.”

 “And that was great,” Barney said.
 “I was giving her my rap on soaps.
 Which she didn’t need.
 When she explained she had called the dealership and had bought the soap, I went ‘well, okay.’
 I got the information I needed and relaxed.”